dials/dials/doc/sphinx/documentation/tutorials/small_molecule_tutorial.rst

 Indexing
 --------

 Indexing here will depend on the model for the experiment being reasonably accurate.
 Provided that the lattices overlap in the reciprocal lattice view above, the indexing should be straightforward and will guarantee that all lattices are consistently indexed.
-One detail here is to split the experiments on output: this duplicates the models for the individual components rather than sharing them, which allows greater flexibility in refinement (and is critical for scan varying refinement).
+One detail here is to split the experiments on output.
+This duplicates the models for the individual components rather than sharing them, which allows greater flexibility in refinement (and is critical for scan varying refinement).

 .. code-block:: bash

-   dials.index datablock.expt strong.refl
+   dials.index imported.expt strong.refl

 Without any additional input, the indexing will determine the most approproiate primitive lattice parameters and orientation which desctibe the observed reciprocal lattice positions.

-Bravais Lattice Determination
+Bravais lattice determination
 -----------------------------

 In the single sequence tutorial the determination of the Bravais lattice is performed between indexing and refinement.
-This step however will only work on a single lattice at a time - therefore in this case the analysis will be performed, the results verified then the conclusion fed back into indexing as follows:
+This step however will only work on a single lattice at a time.
+Therefore in this case the analysis will be performed, the results verified then the conclusion fed back into indexing as follows:

 .. code-block:: bash